lukaszmadrzynski/Website-Update/content/pages/about-us.md

     text: >
-      Our Team has led the design and implementation of UNDP-GEF-SGP projects in Northwest Yunnan, including the“Community Wetland and Forest Conservation Project in Wenhai, Lijiang”, the“Comprehensive Demonstration Project of Renewable Energy in Liju Village Community in Three Parallel Rivers Area”as well as other government and non-government funded projects including the“Community Conservation Project in Lashihai”, “Environmental
+      Our Team has led the design and implementation of UNDP-GEF-SGP projects in Northwest Yunnan, including the“Community Wetland and Forest Conservation Project in Wenhai, Lijiang”, the “Comprehensive Demonstration Project of Renewable Energy in Liju Village Community in Three Parallel Rivers Area”as well as other government and non-government funded projects including the“Community Conservation Project in Lashihai”, “Environmental